Brussels, 17 July 2023

 - Seriously and effectively investigate violations committed against them.

-As of today, Mexico, Honduras and Peru all have laws on the protection of HRDs.
-As for Brazil, Colombia and Ecuador, they have adopted either national or sub-national decrees or regulations on the topic.
+As of today, Mexico, Honduras, and Peru all have laws on the protection of HRDs.
+As for Brazil, Colombia, and Ecuador, they have adopted either national or sub-national decrees or regulations on the topic.
 Debates have stalled in El Salvador and Guatemala (I/A Court H.R.
-Judgment), while there were previous debates, not taken up at present in Paraguay (recent sentence of the IACHR to establish a protection policy for journalists) and Nicaragua (IACHR Court judgement).
+Judgment), while there were previous debates, not taken up at present in Paraguay (recent sentence of the IACHR to establish a protection policy for journalists) and Nicaragua (IACHR Court judgment).

 Recommendations for EU and CELAC countries

 Protection International’s analysis points to the urgent need for State action towards the protection of defenders, whether they act individually or collectively.
 In particular, we recommend the following:

 - Enlarge the current focus on reactive security (e.g. providing bulletproof vests and armed escorts to HRDs) towards building a safe and enabling environment for the exercise of the right to defend rights through enabling legislation, policies, norms, and positive narratives;

 - Address the implementation and compliance gap of these policies, i.e. the difference between the objectives of a public policy and its concrete results.
 This is a complex problem that merits further analysis and close monitoring, for which, in addition to resources, political will, cohesion between law and policies, and compliance and sanctions are essential;

 - Address the authorities’ lack of understanding and subjective interpretation of obligations.
 In many countries, authorities display a lack of awareness of their obligations and/or a negative attitude towards HRDs.
 It is essential to ensure that authorities are both able and willing to push for positive change and to adopt a protection-oriented and human rights-based approach;